ADGEfficiency/data-science-south/content/lessons/git.md

 Next, you need to link your local repository to the remote repository on GitHub and push your commits to it.
 To do this, use the following commands:

-Now you have a repository on GitHub, you can push your local repo up into GitHub by adding it as a remote repository called `lang:shell-session:origin`:
+Now you have a repository on GitHub, you can push your local repo up into GitHub by adding it as a remote repository called `origin`:

 ```shell-session
 $ git remote add origin https://github.com/USER/the-repo-name
 $ git push -u origin master
 ```

-`lang:shell-session:git push -u origin master` pushes your commits to the 'master' branch of the 'origin' repository.
-The `lang:shell-session:-u` flag tells Git to remember the parameters.
+`git push -u origin master` pushes your commits to the 'master' branch of the 'origin' repository.
+The `-u` flag tells Git to remember the parameters.

 Now your local Git repository is connected & backed up to your GitHub repository, enabling version control.